immjolnir/drive/docs/docker.md

 # Docker

+-`docker logs`: Fetch the logs of a container
+- `docker logs --follow` command will continue streaming the new output from the container's STDOUT and STDERR.

+- `docker cp CONTAINER:/path local_path`

 ## How to SSH into a Docker Container
 This guide shows you how to SSH into a Docker container and presents four alternative methods of accessing the container's shell using the Docker command-line interface.